rapidexpert/The-Way-We-Work/time off & work from home.md

 For example:

-* Samir in FL - find me on Sqwiggle/HipChat or call 954-614-XXXX
+* Samir in FL - find me on HipChat or call 954-614-XXXX
 * DZ WFH - 347-554-XXXX
 * David - vacation - unreachable